jdpoveda/Sandbox-android-app/README.md

 // ****RecyclerViewHeader - Add a header (or multiple view types) to an existing RecyclerView

+// ****RecyclerViewErrorHandling - Add status to an existing RecyclerView, that way the app can show loading and network error images.

 // ****ViewBindingRecyclerView - Use view binding to replace findViewById for RecyclerView (Jetpack ViewBinding)

 // ****Retrofit - Implement retrofit to call endpoints and get the data